awsdocs/amazon-redshift-developer-guide/doc_source/access-cross-account.md

 To share data across AWS account, both the producer and consumer clusters must be encrypted\.

 In Amazon Redshift, you can enable database encryption for your clusters to help protect data at rest\.
 When you enable encryption for a cluster, the data blocks and system metadata are encrypted for the cluster and its snapshots\.
 You can enable encryption when you launch your cluster, or you can modify an unencrypted cluster to use AWS Key Management Service \(AWS KMS\) encryption\.
 For more information about Amazon Redshift database encryption, see [Amazon Redshift database encryption](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-db-encryption.html) in the *Amazon Redshift Cluster Management Guide*\.

+To protect data in transit, all data is encrypted in transit through the encryption schema of the producer cluster\.
+The consumer cluster adopts this encryption schema when data is loaded\.
+The consumer cluster then operates as a normal encrypted cluster\.
+Communications between the producer and consumer are also encrypted using a shared key schema\.
+For more information about encryption in transit, [Encryption in transit](https://docs.aws.amazon.com/redshift/latest/mgmt/security-encryption-in-transit.html)\.